MaiMemo Memory Algorithm Experiment 2025 - Preliminary Report

 - By Day30, the retention rate had already dropped by approximately 10% relatively.

-- Currently, it appears that B.MMX-6-default (FSRS-6) has a somewhat negative trend in tser retention rate - completed.
+- Currently, it appears that B.MMX-6-default (FSRS-6) has a somewhat negative trend in user retention rate - completed.
 However, the existing data is still insufficient.

 - We conducted a statistical test on the Day30 data, resulting in a P-value of 0.11.
 Since a value of 0.05 is generally required to indicate significance, it would be worthwhile to increase the number of participants in the experiment and extend the observation period.